Riding in Style: A princess celebrates Halloween with a stylish set of wheels

 But her mom was determined to give her daughter a magical Halloween.

-3-year-old Rosalyn Breen is as happy as any other kid when it approaches.
+3-year-old Roslyn Breen is as happy as any other kid when it approaches.

 “Roz is forever my little princess.
 And she loves Disney so we knew Cinderella was something she’d really want,” said her mom, Tiffany.